linroger/FinanceCompendium/X. Quantitative Trading/FINM Quantitative Trading Strategies/Quantitative Trading Strategies Lecture Notes.md

 As positions make money, they can become disproportionately large within the portfolio, causing us to liquidate a portion of our holdings in rebalancing operations.
 Other positions may have lost so much money, that we no longer trust the hypotheses generated by our models.
 These may be liquidated in a stop loss risk control strategy.
 Further positions may be made more or less desirable, not due to their profitability predictions, but because the help or hurt our overall perception of risks.
 In these cases, rebalancing comes from hedging and risk management motives.

-3.1.
-The Cycle.
+### 3.1 The Cycle

 All of these desired alterations to our positions come from the effects of newly arrived information and the associated changes to our perceptions of risk and value.
 We find ourselves continually executing a cycle of the following steps:

-Take,and parse,useful information
+Take and parse useful information

 - Run profitability and risk models
 - Attempt to adjust positions accordingly

 There is of course a tremendous amount of configuration, model specification, and data control hidden behind these three simple-sounding steps.
 To the extent the overall system is driven by models and procedures, we say it is a trading system with stochastic control, i.e. changes to its behavior that depend on random or random-seeming external events.

-3.2.
-Risk Management.
+### 3.2 Risk Management

 As we saw above, risk management is part of our stochastic control.
 However it is useful at this stage to at least point out major elements of risk management from the point of view of quantitative trading strategies.
-Most strategies are aimed at trading multiple securities simultaneously, in order to reap the benefits of large  $N$ , as well as spread development and maintenance costs among multiple revenue streams.
+Most strategies are aimed at trading multiple securities simultaneously, in order to reap the benefits of large $N$, as well as spread development and maintenance costs among multiple revenue streams.

-# EXPONENTIALLY WEIGHTED STATISTICS
+## EXPONENTIALLY WEIGHTED STATISTICS

 # 1. MOTIVATION